binmod-io/rust-runtime/README.md

 WebAssembly modules must be compiled with the WASI Preview 1 target.
 Modules created with any Binmod MDK are compatible with this runtime.

+## Backwards Compatibility

+This runtime is currently in an early stage.
+Future versions may introduce breaking changes until the API is stabilized.
+The API is considered stable starting from version 1.0.0.

 ## License

 MIT License